dodeleye99/accelerated-cpp/9_Classes/README.md

 ### New Concepts:
 * Class types, as explained above.
 * Specifying the accessibility of class members using the `public` and `private` keywords.
 * Defining class constructors, functions used to initialise an object defined by the class.
+* Constructor initialisers, written after the `:` following the constructor declaration and before its body `{...}`, enabling data members to be initialised.